記事内にプロモーションを含むことがあります

 I love AO baking when I create textures by hand because ambient occlusion gives a three-dimensional effect and improves the atmosphere.

-For example, Lopo-san model looks like a very flat texture, but it is actually AO-baked.
+For example, Lopo-san model looks like a very flat texture, but it is AO-baked.
 If you compare the model with/without AO in the texture, you can see the difference.

 But if you want to make a 3D model that looks like a celluloid-like animation, for example, it may look better without AO.